 Tips for Making Instant Pot Butternut Squash Soup

 Answers to all of your questions about making delicious butternut squash soup in your Instant Pot, including tips and substitution ideas.

 Yes, as written, this recipe is both dairy and gluten free.

-Yes, all you have to do to make this soup both vegetarian and vegan is to use vegetable broth instead of chicken stock.
+Yes, all you have to do to make this soup both vegetarian and vegan is to use vegetable broth (or water) instead of chicken stock.

 You can use a regular blender to puree soups, you just have to be very careful when you blend hot ingredients.